pdf-association/arlington-pdf-model/README.md

 ## Background

-The Arlington PDF Model is a specification-derived, machine-readable definition of the full PDF document object model (DOM) as defined by the PDF 2.0 specification [ISO 32000-2:2020](https://www.iso.org/standard/75839.html) and its [related resolved errata](https://www.pdfa.org/pdf-issues/).
+The Arlington PDF Model is a specification-derived, machine-readable definition of the full PDF document object model (DOM) as defined by the official PDF 2.0 specification [ISO 32000-2:2020](https://www.iso.org/standard/75839.html) and its [related resolved errata](https://www.pdfa.org/pdf-issues/).
 It provides an easy-to-process structured definition of all formally defined PDF objects (dictionaries, arrays and map objects) and their relationships beginning with the file trailer using a simple text-based syntax and a small set of declarative functions.
 The Arlington PDF Model is applicable to both parsers (PDF readers) and unparsers (PDF writers).

-The Arlington PDF Model currently does not define:

-* PDF lexical rules,
-* PDF content streams (operators and operands),
-* Linearization rules,
-* rules for file structure including incremental updates
-* rules for cross reference table data.

-The Arlington definition does **not** replace the PDF specification and must always be used in conjunction with the PDF 2.0 document in order to fully understand the PDF DOM.
+The Arlington definition does **not** replace the official ISO PDF specification and must always be used in conjunction with the PDF 2.0 document in order to fully understand the PDF DOM.

-Each Table from the latest PDF 2.0 dated revision (ISO 32000-2:2020) specification is represented by a tabbed separated values (TSV) file.
-Each TSV represents a single PDF object (either a dictionary, array, stream, map) and contains all necessary data to validate real-world PDF files.
-Sets of TSV files are also provided for each earlier PDF version - these are derived from the "latest" TSV file set.
+Each object from the latest PDF 2.0 dated revision (ISO 32000-2:2020) specification is represented by a single tabbed separated values (TSV) text file.
+Each TSV represents a single PDF object (either a dictionary, array, stream, or map) and contains all necessary data in the form of predicates (declarative functions or assertions) to validate real-world PDF files against the formal PDF specification.
+Sets of TSV files are also provided for each earlier PDF version - these are "down-derived" from the "latest" TSV file set using the version-based predicates.

+The Arlington PDF Model predicates define various data integrity and other requirements expressed in the ISO PDF specification.
+All predicates start with `fn:` followed by a descriptive name.
+Predicates can be nested to form logical or mathematical expressions.

-Text-based TSV files are easy to view, either in a spreadsheet application or directly here in Github.
-They are trivial to process using simple Linux commands (`cut`, `grep`, `sed`, etc.) or with more specialized utilities such as the [EBay TSV-Utilities](https://github.com/eBay/tsv-utils) or [GNU datamash](https://www.gnu.org/software/datamash/).
+Text-based TSV files are platform independent, and easy to view/edit either in a spreadsheet application, in a text editor, in something like a [Jupyter notebook](https://jupyter.org/), or directly here in Github.
+They are trivial to process using simple Linux commands (`cut`, `grep`, `sed`, etc.) or with more specialized "big data" utilities such as the [EBay TSV-Utilities](https://github.com/eBay/tsv-utils) or [GNU datamash](https://www.gnu.org/software/datamash/).
 Scripting languages like Python also natively support TSV via:

 ```python
 import csv